Hybrid discrimination strategy in quantum communication based on photon-number-resolving detectors and mesoscopic twin-beam states: Experimental setup

 The experimental setup we realized to accomplish these two steps is shown in Fig.~\ref{setup}: the sub-picosecond third-harmonic pulses at 344 nm of a tunable Yb:KGW laser are optically tilted by a system composed of two prisms and a demagnifying telescope before impinging on a $\beta$-barium-borate crystal (BBO), where they produce parametric down conversion.
 As described in \cite{APL25}, the tilting of the pulses is necessary to improve their group-velocity matching \cite{smith,schimpf} so as to obtain the phase-matching condition in the nonlinear crystal around frequency degeneracy (\textit{i.e.}, at 694 nm).
 The energy of the pump beam, and thus of the generated TWB, is changed by means of a half-wave plate (HWP) followed by a polarizing cube beam splitter (PBS) placed at the output of the laser.

 Outside the BBO, spatial and spectral filtering (identical in the two arms) allows to select two entangled regions.
 As to the spectral filtering, we use two band-pass filters, having a central wavelength of 692 nm on one arm and 697 nm on the other arm, and both having a width of $\sim 20$ nm.
 For the spatial filtering, we use an adjustable pin-hole having a diameter of 1 cm.
 The filtered light in each arm is then focused by an achromatic doublet into a multi-mode optical fiber having a 1-mm-core diameter, and then delivered to the detector.
 The detection is performed by means of two SiPMs (model S13360-3050CS, Hamamatsu Photonics) \cite{sipm}.
 These are solid-state PNR detectors endowed with hundreds of cells (pixels), operated in the Geiger-M\"{u}ller regime.
 Under the assumption that each cell is fired by at most one photon impinging on it, each SiPM yields a single output that is proportional to the number of fired cells.
+The SiPM model used in this work is characterized by a quantum efficiency $\sim 16 \%$ at 693 nm, which can reach higher values, $\sim 40 \%$, in the blue–green spectral region \cite{APL25}.
 The detectors are plugged into a power supply and amplification unit (PSAU, model SP5600, CAEN) that supplies a bias voltage of 56 V to the SiPMs and amplifies the output by 17 dB.
 Each output is synchronously integrated over an interval of 10 ns by a boxcar-gated integrator and acquired.